 The American Revolution Institute Shop sells apparel, gifts, books and other items, most of them offered exclusively in the shop.
 Orders of the new book, America’s First Veterans, are being taken online.
 To order other items, contact us at firstname.lastname@example.org or 202.785.2040.
-Shipping costs $5.00 per order within the contiguous United States.
+Shipping is an additional cost, to be determined when you place your order.

 America’s First Veterans